There was a palpable energy when I stepped off the plane. No one else in the airport could feel it.

 Each time we perform a habitual act, we become more proficient at completing that task.

-Over time, habits, linked to both cost (things we don’t like, such as sit ups and not eating cookies in the work break room everyday) and reward (things we do like, such as watching TV and eating cookies in the work break room everyday) burn neural pathways through our brain.
+Over time, habits, linked to both cost (things we don’t like, such as sit-ups and not eating cookies in the work break room every day) and reward (something we do like, such as watching TV and eating cookies in the work break room every day) burn neural pathways through our brain.

-We’re literally hard-wiring our brains for short-term, low-cost reward.
+We’re hard-wiring our brains for short-term, low-cost rewards.

 The Fresh Start Effect

-At first the formation of cost-avoiding, instant gratification delivering habits yields short-term happiness.
-But as 2010 study published in the Journal of Positive Psychology suggests²,
+At first, the formation of cost-avoiding, instant gratification-delivering habits yields short-term happiness.
+But as a 2010 study published in the Journal of Positive Psychology suggests²,

 “Happiness seems present-focused and fleeting, whereas meaning extends into the future and the past and looks fairly stable.
 For this reason, people might think that pursuing a meaningful life helps them to stay happy in the long run.”

-While avoiding sit ups and eating cookies, (lazy examples for exercise and eating right), may help us feel happy in the moment, these long-term habits provide little meaning and fulfillment to our lives.
+While avoiding sit-ups and eating cookies (lazy examples for exercise and eating right) may help us feel happy at the moment, these long-term habits provide little meaning and fulfillment to our lives.

 We can do our best to avoid forming short-term reward-based habits, but this feels like a waste of effort.
-The pursuit of instant gratification is very likely part of the human condition.
+Unfortunately, the pursuit of instant gratification is very likely part of the human condition.

-Instead of focusing on avoidance, focus on recognition and interruption of short-term reward habits.
+Instead of focusing on avoidance, concentrate on recognizing and interrupting short-term reward habits.

 Habit Interruption